What happens when you don’t have a solid sales enablement strategy?

 5. Metrics

-It’s essential you have the tools in place to measure the success of your sales enablement strategy.
+It’s essential to have the tools in place to measure the effectiveness of your sales enablement strategy.

-Metrics reveal where you need to provide more support, which allows you to deliver, for example, actionable eCommerce marketing strategies to drive more sales.
+Metrics reveal where you need to provide more support, which allows you to deliveractionable resources or training to drive more sales.

-Typical metrics to measure sales enablement include average sales cycle length, closing rate (win rate), average deal size, and sales productivity (individually and for the entire team).
+Sales enablement metrics to measure include the average sales cycle length, closing rate (also known as win rate), average deal size, and sales productivity (both individually and for the entire team).

 For instance, the average deal size metric helps you expose potential sales cycle bottlenecks.